hres/node_api/Node/README.md

 Logs are being output to `/public/info.log` and `/public/err.log`.
 These files are exposed publically on express.static, to make to remove them form express.static, move them out of the `/public` directory and configure the morgan middleware accordingly.

 ## /public
+All files in this directory are exposed on express.static as a static web server.
+Add any static webpages and files you want in this directory to be served from the API.

 ## API Keys